6 Tips For Planning International Meetings

 1. Speak the language(s).

 Meeting technologies are making it easier to talk the talk.
 Guidebook, for one, features automatic language detection.
 That means the app senses what language your device is set to and automatically adjusts the user interface to reflect that language.
-Guidebook currently supports English, French, German, Japanese, Korean, Portuguese and Spanish (and the list is continually growing).
+Guidebook currently supports English, French, German, Japanese, Korean, Portuguese, Spanish, and more (check out the most up-to-date list here).

 Collaborative tools work best when planning international meetings long-distance.
 Guidebook’s dashboard feature allows you to give administrative access to other members of your team – no matter their location – enabling them to view and edit your app and making joining forces a super-simple task!
 Just as convenient is your ability to give certain people (say, speakers at your event) collaborative access to fill out their own speaker profile – and nothing else!